-Coming back to the weather, it was by far too hot, at times uncomfortable.
+Mentioning again the weather, that was by far too hot, at times uncomfortable.
 Not the temperature itself which 30 I can stand perfectly, but being so dry without any air made it quite complicated.
-We were not strolling slowly around, we were on a quite busy rushy agenda making it a bit more complicated.
+We were not strolling slowly around, we were on a quite busy rushy agenda making it even more difficult.
 In any case that is no excuse for complaint, I rather “suffer” for hot than rain, cloudy, cold and ugly.

 The city, like anywhere else and anything in Switzerland, is very expensive.
-My first contact with this country and I can only imagine how the rest will be and what to expect.
+It was my first contact with this country and I can only imagine how the rest of the country is.
 Surely I will plan with more money and have at least nice food avoiding any fast food chain as we did on this occasion.
 But hey, if you though McDonalds for example would be normal price then you are mistaken, (I was).
-It costs on average triple than the prices in London, and that for a simple small menu.
+It costs on average triple than the prices elsewhere, and that for a simple small menu.
 If you want to have a laugh, then check the prices at restaurants, shocking honestly.
 I have never been keen to pay such prices and won’t do.

 Walking along the elegant streets is the best way to enjoy the beautiful architecture and views of the city, from the river and the lake.
 Having a car is also a great plus since you can drive the whole lake around where you will get impressive views of the mountains, nature and landscapes, and also the little villages and castles all around.